Podcasts For Lead Generation: A Complete Guide Of What To Know

 Create A Listener Persona

 Whether or not you have an existing podcast, this is a critical part of the lead generation process.
-It’s important to know who is the ideal listener, aka customer, you’re trying to attract.
-If your content is not catered to your ideal audience, you’ll waste precious time and resources.
+It's important to know who is the ideal listener, aka customer, you're trying to attract.
+If your content is not catered to your ideal audience, you'll waste precious time and resources.
+Remember the key is to turn listeners into leads with your content.

 Take the time to sit and craft out your ideal customer.
 Make sure to answer questions like: